 Website and web application performance plays a vital role in any business.
 From user experience to conversion, a high-performing website or application can make a difference between growth and revenue loss.
-Companies use performance testing and performance engineering as a way to ensure their website/application is optimized for performance and provide a great experience to users.
+Companies use performance testing and performance engineering to ensure their websites, web application, and web services, like APIs, are optimized for reliability, performance, and stability, ultimately providing a great experience to users.
 Performance testing and performance engineering might sound and appear to be the same, but they are not.
-In this blog, we will look at both of these concepts in detail and explain how you can utilize them to enhance your website/application performance.
+In this blog, we will look at both concepts in detail and explain how you can utilize them to enhance your website/application performance.

 What is Performance Testing?

-Performance testing of websites/applications is done by simulating a varying number of end- users, called load, to check the performance for speed, stability, scalability, accessibility, and responsiveness.
+Performance testing of websites, applications, and APIs is done by simulating a varying number of end users, called load, to check the performance for speed, stability, scalability, accessibility, and responsiveness.
 The entire goal of performance testing is to detect system bugs and bottlenecks and eliminate them with the help of reports generated from the testing.

-Performance testing is crucial to be performed before making your website/application live to determine the user experience with the expected number of users.
+Performance testing is crucial to be performed before making your website or application live to determine the user experience with the expected number of users.
 By doing so, you can avoid unnecessary downtime and provide expected performance to users.
-The following are some fundamental performance testing types:
+The following list includes the fundamental types of performance tests.

 Based on the type of performance tests you are doing, you will need to adjust your load, duration, and test scenarios to get accurate reports.
 The test load needs to be as realistic as possible for correctly identifying bottlenecks and performance issues.